BREMERTON, Wash. — This nondescript brown building in Bremerton hides a secret.

 They're both from Oahu, so they started making the snack that tastes like home to all Hawaiians.

-Another key to perfect musubi - that shiny, plastic wrapping.
-It's gotta be portable.
+Another key to perfect musubi is that shiny, plastic wrapping.
+It has to be portable.

 “So that's Brandon's thing, he's the master wrapper,” said Jamie.

 Along with classic Spam teriyaki, they do vegan musubi with kimchi, one with bright red Redondo's Hot Dogs from Oahu, and rice balls that are pork-free.
 Their best seller?
 A Spam bacon avocado musubi.